 Japan Film Festival: The Japan Film Festival features the best movies from Japanese filmmakers.
 Click here for details.

 Jewish Film Festival: The Jewish Film Festival is a three-week event showing the best Jewish films from around the world.
 Click here to find out more about this festival.

-Independent Film Festival: One of the largest film festivals each year in SF is the Independent Film Festival.
+International Film Festival: One of the largest film festivals each year in SF is the International Film Festival.
 It's the longest running film festival in the Americas and runs for two weeks every April and/or May.
 Click here to learn more.

 SF International Festival of Shorts: The SF Festival of Shorts offers independent filmmakers the chance to show the world their short films.
 It often takes place in October and only shows films less than 30 minutes.

 SF Doc Fest: One of my favorites is SF Doc Fest.
 For two weeks every June, the best documentary films showcase the chaotic world we live in.